liujianuuei/blog.liujianuuei.github.io/_drafts/Enterprise/JPA.md

  - Referential integrity enforcement: If can specify whether a to-one relationship is optional or mandatory?
 If can specify delete rules(cascade, nullify, deny) for relationships?
  - Automatic primary and foreign key generation
  - Transaction management & Locking: Pessimistic, Optimistic, On-Demand. - Test this!
-5. Is accessing to raw object thru key-value model allowed?
+5. Is manipulation to raw object thru key-value model allowed: valueForKey, takeValueForKey?
 I think this should be forbidden.
 6. How to apply a filter (e.g. multi-table queries)?
 7. How to execute store procedure and function?
 8. How to run raw sql?